Sam Byrne (painter): Artistic evaluation

-Byrne has been classified variously by arts commentators as a naïve, a primitive, (Note: In her 1977 book Australian Naive Painters, art broker Bianca McCulloch clarifies the distinction between "naïve" and "primitive" art, believing the latter term implies ethnic symbolism, and lacks the spontaneity and unselfconsciousness of the former.) a folk painter, and more recently as an outsider artist.
+Byrne has been classified variously by arts commentators as a naïve, a primitive, (Note: In her 1977 book Australian Naive Painters, art broker Bianca McCullough clarifies the distinction between "naïve" and "primitive" art, believing the latter term implies ethnic symbolism, and lacks the spontaneity and unselfconsciousness of the former.) a folk painter, and more recently as an outsider artist.
 The terminology and nuance has changed over time, but all reflect his lack of formal training and his origins outside of the mainstream art world.
 Byrne himself was aware of the terminology arts commentators used about him, but did not understand nor identify with them.
 He referred to himself simply as a self-taught artist.
 Commentators have commonly described the qualities of Byrne's paintings as "childlike" (Note: McCullogh (1977) wrote that the term "childlike" is problematic and confusing, and suggests it be replaced with "innocence".) and "simple", but have also highlighted their humour, honesty, and directness.

-When Melburnian artist Leonard French awarded Byrne first prize in the 1960 Broken Hill Art Competition, the decision was controversial and met with resentment from local artists, who at the time viewed Byrne's self-taught style with amusement, scepticism, and questioned its value.
+When Melbourne artist Leonard French awarded Byrne first prize in the 1960 Broken Hill Art Competition, the decision was controversial and met with resentment from local artists, who at the time viewed Byrne's self-taught style with amusement, scepticism, and questioned its value.
 Despite this, French’s advocacy helped bring Byrne to wider attention.

 During his exhibiting years, Sam Byrne was profiled as a curious character in several general interest magazines and tabloids, none of which analysed his paintings in much detail.
 The publications nicknamed him “Grandpa Moses”, in reference to the American folk painter Grandma Moses.
 (Note: In an interview for the ABC Television program Spectrum, Byrne said he became aware of Grandma Moses through press coverage of his own exhibitions.
 Inspired, he wrote to the American painter on her 100th birthday, and described her reply letter as one of his most treasured possessions.)

 More serious evaluation came during this period from Australia’s foremost art critics: James Gleeson saw Byrne as an “innocent of art,” with no artistic convictions beyond honesty and the desire to depict the world exactly as he saw it.
 He admired Byrne’s “confidence of ignorance” to overcome pictorial problems that would daunt trained realists, and described his style as idiosyncratic, comparable to that of European naïve painters such as Rousseau and Vivin – though he stressed that Byrne was on a “lower level of accomplishment”.
 Gleeson concluded that Byrne was not a good painter in terms of artistic impact, but that he would be highly appreciated in the field of folk art.